surajsakaram/Capstone/Technical_Document.md

 ![Working dataset](./images/dataset.png)

-Later, in the modeling phase, the tumor type will be the target value to predict based on the gene expression data.
+In the modeling phase, the Project ID which serves as the tumor class will be the target value to predict based on the gene expression data.

 ## Part 4: Classification modeling

-To build a classification model that could predict the tumor diagnosis, the working dataset
+To build a classification model that could predict the tumor diagnosis, the working dataset described above was split into a train and test dataset where the train dataset will be used to train the model.
+Once the model has been trained, it will be given the test dataset (data it has not yet seen) and make predictions on the tumor class.
+Accuracy score will be the primary metric in determining the performance of the model.

+For our purposes, we will test various supervised learning models: Logistic Regression, Random Forest, and ExtraTrees.

 ## Part 5: Model Evaluation and Insights